DukeOfSlovakia/russianRouleteDiscordBot/README.md

 ## HOW TO USE

-Install and change the settings in the .env to your discord group, the specific channel, and id
+Install all the files and change the settings in the .env to the specific channel and id.
-> If you don't now how to get the id, look up how to make a discord bot.
+> If you don't now how to get the id or how to get the channel id, look up how to make a discord bot.

 Put it on your local device ( i don't have a server running rn, servers cost mony :C ) and run.